-In January 2010, the FASB issued Accounting Standards Update, or ASU, No. 2010-06, "Improving Disclosures about Fair Value Measurements."
+In January 2010, the FASB issued ASU No. 2010-06, "Improving Disclosures about Fair Value Measurements."
 This ASU requires both the gross presentation of activity within the Level 3 fair value measurement roll forward and the details of transfers in and out of Level 1 and 2 fair value measurements.
 It also clarifies certain disclosure requirements on the level of disaggregation of fair value measurements and disclosures on inputs and valuation techniques.
 This ASU was effective January 1, 2010 (except for Level 3 roll forward which was to be effective January 1, 2011).
 On March 15, 2011, the FASB extended the implementation of Level 3 fair value measurements to interim and annual periods beginning after December 15, 2011.
 Although it will expand the Company's disclosures, the change will not have a material effect on the consolidated financial statements of the Company.
-The carrying value of cash and cash equivalents, accounts receivable and accounts payable approximate fair value because of the relative short maturity of those instruments.
-The fair value of the Company's debt is based on market price and was \$496.3 million at March 31, 2011.
+The carrying value of cash and cash equivalents, accounts receivable and accounts payable approximates fair value because of the relative short maturity of those instruments.
+The fair value of the Company's debt is based on market price and was \$501.0 million at September 30, 2011.